rebekaanspach/UK-wood-end-use-flows/system-definitions/structure.md

 ### Wood container manufacturing

 This production process describes the manufacturing of industrial wood containers such as flat pallets, box pallets, crates, cable drums, cases, casks, boxes, barrels, vats and tubs.
-Other materials designate the binder and the iron content (screws) of wood containers which is estimated to be around 5.1% {cite}`Thunen`.
+Other materials designate the binder and the iron content (screws) of wood containers.
 The yield of wood container manufacturing is 90% {cite}`SAAL2022100199`.

 ```{system:process} WoodenContainersManufacturing
 ---